zoom-c/docs/trezor-user/transactiondetails.rst

     A timestamp is the time when a given transaction completed being processed.
 When a transaction is first made, its timestamp will display as "unconfirmed".
 Once the transaction has completed successfully it will display as a date and time.  **Note**:  For large transactions, you should always wait for them to be confirmed before considering them to be complete!

 **Address**
-    For incoming transactions this column displays the address of the person or entity that sent you the coins.
-For outgoing transactions this column displays the address to which the coins were sent.
+    This column always displays the address to which the coins were sent.
+If you want to know who is sending you bitcoins, you need to "bill" them with their own unique adress to send to.
+You can do this, by going to the receive tab and pressing "More Please".

 **Amount**
     This column displays the amount of bitcoins transfered.
 It is negative in the case of outgoing transactions.